 "Ohhh, is that the Apple Watch?"

 Like walking the red carpet, people will want a piece of you and your smartwatch.
 This polite enquiry will be something you hear frequently.
 Service your public, indulge their interest: you are the font of information, let them sate their thirst.
 A simple reply, such as "Yes, I find it frightfully useful," accompanied by a pause for observation, should be a polite enough response, without interrupting your busy schedule.

-More recently, this question might be "Is that a Tag Heuer smartwatch?".
+This question might also be "Is that a Tag Heuer smartwatch?" or "It that the new Michael Kors smartwatch?".
 Smile, nod, because, yes, it is.

 "Do you have somewhere to be?"